Greece • UNESCO World Heritage Site

 Criterion (vi): Associated with events/traditions/ideas/beliefs/artistic works

-Delphi remains directly associated with the profound concept "Know Thyself" inscribed at Apollo's temple, representing the philosophical and spiritual ideas that defined ancient Greek thought whilst serving as the mythological centre of the world marked by the omphalos stone.
+Delphi remains directly associated with the profound concept "Know Thyself" inscribed at Apollo's temple, representing the philosophical and spiritual ideas that defined ancient Greek thought while serving as the mythological center of the world marked by the omphalos stone.

 Image & Content Attribution